For more information or to get a quote contact us today

 What Is a Siberian Husky?

-Known for their lush coat and striking eyes, Siberian Huskies are a popular choice when potential dog owners are searching for a dog.
-The Siberian Husky is an energetic dog with a long history of partnership with humans.
+Known for their lush coat and striking eyes, Siberian huskies are a popular choice when potential dog owners are searching for a dog.
+The Siberian husky is an energetic dog with a long history of partnership with humans.

 The Origin of the Breed

 The Chukchi people of Siberia used their dogs to pull sleds over ice while they hunted.
 In the late 1800s, during the Alaska gold rush, Chukotka sled dogs were imported to Alaska.
-By the 1930s, Russia stopped allowing the export of their sled dogs, and the American Kennel Club officially recognized the Siberian Husky as a distinct breed.
+By the 1930s, Russia stopped allowing the export of their sled dogs, and the American Kennel Club officially recognized the Siberian husky as a distinct breed.

 Size and Appearance

-As with most Arctic breeds, the Siberian Husky has a thick, double coat.
-Siberian Huskies come in all colors, and their eyes are blue or brown.
-Many Huskies have one eye of each color, known as heterochromia.
+As with most Arctic breeds, the Siberian husky has a thick, double coat.
+Siberian huskies come in all colors, and their eyes are blue or brown.
+Many huskies have one eye of each color, known as heterochromia.

 Behavior and Training

-Siberian Huskies are classified as working dogs by the American Kennel Club.
+Siberian huskies are classified as working dogs by the American Kennel Club.
 Working dogs are often very energetic and benefit from continuous training and rigorous exercise.

-Siberian Huskies have unique personalities, and most will howl instead of bark.
+Siberian huskies have unique personalities, and most will howl instead of bark.
 They are known to be stubborn, and due to their high energy, they can be destructive when bored or left alone.

-Siberian Huskies are known to be good with children, but young children should never be left alone with any dog.
+Siberian huskies are known to be good with children, but young children should never be left alone with any dog.
 Huskies have a very high prey drive and should be closely monitored around other pets and small animals.
-Muzzle training from a young age is advised for Huskies.
+Muzzle training from a young age is advised for huskies.

-Due to their genetics, Siberian Huskies are extremely energetic.
+Due to their genetics, Siberian huskies are extremely energetic.
 Daily exercise is mandatory for this breed.
 You can also harness their sled dog nature and train them to pull heavy loads, run alongside your bike, or even pull you on skis or skates.

 Potential Problems With Siberian Huskies

-Having Siberian Husky liability insurance is a must to protect yourself and your assets.
-In many cases, your homeowner’s insurance has a list of excluded dog breeds.
-If you own one of these breeds your insurance might not cover the expenses if your dog injures someone outside your household or destroys another party’s property.
+Dog liability protection sometimes falls under homeowners insurance, but not always.
+In many cases, homeowners insurance has a list of excluded dog breeds.
+Excluded breeds are often those more likely to bite and cause harm to humans or other animals.
+If you own one of these breeds, your insurance might not cover the expenses if your dog injures someone outside your household or destroys another party’s property.

 Tags: